kgdunn/pid-book/least-squares-modelling/least-squares-modelling.rst

 The material in this section is used whenever you need to interpret and quantify the relationship between two or more variables.

-	-	*Colleague*: How does yield from the lactic acid batch fermentation relate to the purity of sucrose?
+	-	*Colleague*: How is the yield from our lactic acid batch fermentation related to the purity of the sucrose substrate?

 		*You*: The yield can be predicted from sucrose purity with an error of plus/minus 8%